Key Points:

 Explorer Pass

 Unlike the all-inclusive pass, you choose exactly how many attractions you want to buy access to.
-With this option, you’re simply picking the number of activities, and don’t need to declare the exact things you would like to do.
+With this option, you’re simply choosing the number of activities and don’t need to specify the exact activities you would like to do.

 Once purchased, you’ll simply be able to visit anything on the menu when you reach your destination.